jezzsantos/queryany/samples/ri/README.md

 > We anticipate that there will be one of these assemblies for all APIs
 > in the product.

+### ServiceClients

+Contains clients to access external services (relative to each domain).
+This is the mechanism for cross-domain communication.
+Usually implemented over HTTP in a distributed system or in-process in a monolithic system.

 ### Storage.Interfaces